jxing0831/jxing0831.github.io/_pages/about.md

 although my academic performance is not very outstanding.
 I enjoy this process helping others out of confusion to find a better self.

+My QQ Number is `1906736267` and feel free to contact me.
+I'd like to communicate with anybody around me :D

 ---